FloFlorio/Projeto-simple-pass/Diagrama de Sequencias/atualizar.md

 @startuml

 actor Usuario as U #lightblue
-participant Aplicativo as A #lightgreen participant Servidor as SI #lightyellow participant API as API #lightgrey
+boundary Aplicativo as A #lightgreen control Servidor as SI #lightyellow entity API as API #lightgrey

 U -> A : visualizarStatusLinhas()
 A -> SI : solicitarDadosAtualizados()